Freaky Gurl: Remix

+Lawsuit

 The song sparked a lawsuit by Atlantic Records against Marlon Rowe, CEO of Big Cat Records.
 Mane had been signed to Big Cat and had released Hard to Kill in 2006 with "Freaky Gurl" on it, with little success.
 Mane jumped to Atlantic, buying out his Big Cat contract for $300,000 plus royalties.
 Mane and Atlantic remixed the song with original producer Cyber Sapp, and released the new version as a single in September 2007.
 When the remix entered the charts, Rowe quickly put together another Mane album—Trap-A-Thon—to capitalize on Mane's new fame, using the original mix of "Freaky Gurl" and Mane's rejected songs that had not made the album cut in 2006.
 Mane asked his fans not to purchase Trap-A-Thon, saying it was "unfinished and does not represent who I am today as an artist."
 Atlantic sued Rowe for interfering with their album project Back to the Trap House, which carried the popular remix.
 Big Cat argued that the remix was based on a song they still owned, and that Sapp used the original multi-track recordings to produce the remix without permission.
 Rowe and Atlantic resolved their dispute with a "seven-figure deal" benefiting Rowe at the end of 2007.